Medusas71/Sailing-In-Space/TESTING.md

     <p>&nbsp;</p>

 7. As a fan, I would like to view and possibly purchase the bands merchandise:
-    * The merchandise can be viewed by clicking "Merchandise" navigation link at the top of each page in the fixed header.
-The merchanise can be purchased by using the "Contact Us" form.
+    * The merchandise can be viewed by clicking the "Merchandise" navigation link at the top of each page in the fixed header.
+The merchandise can be purchased by using the "Contact Us" form.
     <p>&nbsp;</p>

 8. As a fan, I would like to see the site on all devices such as phone, tablet, laptop and desktop: